Brand Growth & SEO

 Neglecting Your Ad Creative

 Do not use generic ads; expect they will suit all your different retargeting campaigns.
-Make sure your message is suited to each audience segment.
+Ensure your message is tailored to each audience segment.

 Forgetting About Mobile

 More and more browsing is happening on mobile devices.
-Make sure your ads and landing pages are mobile-friendly.
+Ensure your ads and landing pages are optimised for mobile devices.

 Setting Unclear Goals